 Stuart has received numerous awards and honours, including, most recently, the 2012 Von Hippel Award from the Materials Research Society, the 2013 Swan Medal of the Institute of Physics, and the €1 million 2014 Millennium Technology Award from the Technology Academy Finland.
 He is also an Honorary Fellow of Trinity College, Cambridge.

 Alexander von Humboldt Professor, Martin Luther Universität Halle Wittenberg

 Director, Max Planck Institute for Microstructure Physics

-IBM Fellow and Manager of the Magnetoelectronics Group, IBM Almaden Research Centre, IBM Corporation
+IBM Fellow, IBM Almaden Research Centre, IBM Corporation

 - Astronomy and physics

 Spintronics, Magnetism, Thin films, Atomically Engineered Materials, Superconductivity, Topological Materials, Memory Devices, Logic Devices, Sensors